rodrigo-lc/home-automation-system/readme.md

-# ble-home-automation (bha)
+# home-automation-system (has)
-A sensor network using modular BLE sensors and an ESP32 as a gateway and also a gatekeeper (literally), providing an access control system with face recognition.
+A home automation system with wireless sensors, actuators and a gateway to control the network and populate an internet server.

-# requirements:
+# Requirements:
 1. **Power consumption**
-    1. Wireless BLE sensors must have 2+ years lifespan
+    a.
+Wireless sensors must have 2+ years lifespan
-        - A Panasonic 3V CR2032 225.000uAh can provide 12,84uA mean current for 2 years.
-    2. The gateway and all the access control peripherals

 2. **Interface**
-    1. A web interface using Microsoft Azure IoT Server for data monitoring
+    a.
+A web interface for sensor data monitoring
-    2. A web interface providing the access events datalog and sensor status
+    b.
+A web interface providing the access events datalog and sensor status
-    3. A SD card containing the access events datalog
+    c.
+A local data interface containing the access events datalog

 3. **Access control**
-    1. An *access control* with face recognition (opening a 12V electric lock, for example)
+    a.
+An *access control* with face recognition (e.g.: opening a 12V electric lock)
-    2. A register interface, enabling access for multiple users
+    b.
+A register interface, enabling access for multiple users

+4. **Security**
-    3. A datalog containing a list of previous access events (valid, invalid and panic) with the respective time and date
+    a.
+A datalog containing a list of previous access events (valid, invalid and panic) with the respective time and date

-4. **BLE Network**
-    1. Star network topology, every RX/TX packet passes in the gateway
+    b.
+Encrypted data in the web server

-5. **Wireless sensors**
+5. **Network**
-    1. Ultrassonic occupancy sensor JSN-SR04T to simulate open/closed windows and doors.
-      - This sensor will be used to provide a event of the user getting close too, enabling the camera to start the image aquisition
+    a.
+The wireless sensors must communicate with the gateway their respectives states and sensors values

+6. **Sensors**
+    a.
+Camera (for face recognition)
+    b.
+    c.
+    d.

+7. **Actuators**
+    a.
+    b.
+    c.

 # solution/hardware requirements
 * **BLE/WI-FI Gateway**
   - ESP32-CAM module